11/18/24

 15. Cliffs Notes on Plato's Republic.
 (I know I need to read the real thing!)
 It's important to consider what makes a good society.
 Plato and Aristotle make me think about very important questions I don't otherwise think about a lot.

-16. Cliffs Notes on Plato's Euthyphro, Apology, Crito, and Phaedo
+16. Cliffs Notes on Plato's Euthyphro, Apology, Crito, and Phaedo.
+Socrates was amazing.

 Currently reading: